Faculty Recruiting

 Caddy, Sarah (Microbiology & Immunology) - I am particularly interested in maternal antibodies, which are transferred from mother to infant in all mammalian species.
 It is amazing that these antibodies can be both protective against infection and yet inhibitory for vaccines at the same time.

-Cazer, Casey (Population Medicine & Diagnostic Sciences, Public & Ecosystem Health) - Epidemiology of zoonotic diseases, evidence-based medicine, and One-Health; developing methods to improve antimicrobial resistance surveillance and track multidrug resistance
+Cazer, Casey (Clinical Sciences) - Epidemiology of zoonotic diseases, evidence-based medicine, and One-Health; developing methods to improve antimicrobial resistance surveillance and track multidrug resistance

 Diel, Diego (Population Medicine & Diagnostic Sciences) - Molecular and applied Virology - from virus-host interactions to rational vaccine development.